Mount Pinatubo: History among Aetas

 Aeta elders tell many stories about the history of the mountain, the best known being that it was once a Batung Mabye (Kapampangan language for "living stone").
 It was said to have been planted on a kingdom by a displeased sorcerer but relocated by a hero.
 The mountain was soon turned into the abode of Apo Namalyari ("The lord of happenings/events"), the pagan deity of the Sambal, Aetas and Kapampangans living on the Zambales range.

 It was said to comprise the whole mountain range until Sinukuan of Mount Arayat (the god of the Kapampangans) became a strong rival of Namalyari.
 Their fight, which took place over the center plains, shattered the mountain into smaller bodies and Mount Arayat lost its center peak.
 Other versions have it that Pinatubo's peak shattered because of Namalyari's immense fury in an attempt to teach humans the meaning of fear and show how misdeeds will be punished.

 According to the native elders, Apo Namalyari induced the June 1991 eruption because of displeasure toward illegal loggers and Philippine National Oil Company executives who performed deep exploratory drilling and well testing on the volcano looking for geothermal heat from 1988 to 1990.
-Discouraging results from the wells forced the abandonment of the prospect 13 months before the April 2, 1991 explosions.
+Discouraging results from the wells forced the abandonment of the prospect 13 months before the April 2, 1991, explosions.

 Aetas granted ownership of Pinatubo

 After being driven away by the 1991 eruption of Mount Pinatubo, in May 2009 some 454 Aeta families in Pampanga were given the first clean ancestral land ownership on Mount Pinatubo with the Certificate of Ancestral Domain Title (CADT) by the National Commission on Indigenous Peoples (NCIP), the government agency that deals with issues concerning indigenous people of the Philippines.
 The approved and declared net land area of 7440.1 ha covers the barangays of Mawakat and Nabuklod in Floridablanca, Pampanga, plus a portion of San Marcelino, Zambales, and a portion of Barangay Batiawan in Subic, Zambales.

 On January 14, 2010, some 7,000 Aeta families from Zambales were officially granted the Certificate of Ancestral Domain Title (CADT) covering the Zambales side of Pinatubo which includes the summit and Lake Pinatubo, officially becoming their lutan tua (ancestral land).
 The ancestral domain title covers 15984 ha and includes the villages of Burgos, Villar, Moraza and Belbel in Botolan and portions of the towns of Cabangan, San Felipe and San Marcelino.

-Having the land title will protect them from others – including foreigners – exploiting their land without compensation and consent to the indigenous tribes.
-In the past, the Aetas had to contend with mining companies, loggers, and recently, tourist companies who earn from Mount Pinatubo but do not compensate the local tribes.

 Ancestral domain titles are awarded to a certain community or indigenous group who have occupied or possessed the land continuously in accordance with their customs and traditions since time immemorial.
 They have the legal right to collectively possess and to enjoy the land and its natural resources to the exclusion of others.
+Having the land title will protect them from others – including foreigners – exploiting their land without compensation to and consent from the indigenous tribes.
+In the past, the Aetas had to contend with mining companies, loggers, and recently, tourist companies who earn from Mount Pinatubo but do not compensate the local tribes.